Driver Analysis Research for Installation

 Drivers of Loyalty & Switching

-What causes an installer to buy the same brand again rather than switch, and what breaks the habit.
-Replacement behaviour drivers: when a circulator pump fails, what determines like-for-like replacement versus upgrade versus brand switch.
-Driver differences between consumables (fittings, fixings, cable) and considered purchases (boilers, heat pumps, panels).
+What makes an installer buy the same brand again or switch.
+Replacement behaviour: when a circulator pump fails, what determines like-for-like versus upgrade versus brand switch.
+Consumables versus considered purchases.

 Drivers of Wholesaler & Channel Choice

-Why an installer stays with one wholesaler, why another splits spend, why a third moves to an online specialist.
-Trade-offs between price, stock availability, counter service, credit terms, and delivery to site.
-What drives the wholesaler's own brand advocacy at the counter, since their recommendation moves installer choice.
+Why an installer stays with one wholesaler, splits spend, or moves online.
+Trade-offs between price, stock, counter service, credit, and delivery, plus what drives the wholesaler's own counter advocacy.

 Subsectors Covered